Hnogared/viminette_VIM-42-norminette/README.md

 :Norminette
 ```
 Turn on norm highlighting if the shell norminette command call was successfull.<br>
-The highlighting now refreshes after each file save (VIM's `BufWritePos` event) until turned off or an error occurs.
+The highlighting now refreshes after each file save (VIM's `BufWritePost` event) until turned off or an error occurs.

 ---
 ```